 Soccer Video Camera Extras

-After using the camera for a little over a month there are a few things that might come in handy.
+After using the camera for a while now there are a few things that might come in handy.
 None of these come with the camera but if you’re using it a lot they’re probably worth looking into.

 External Camera Battery Pack